joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 ```

 Since we modified our `ns` declaration you might need to restart `lein
-ring server`.
+figwheel`.
 That's it for our server side code.
 Let's update the
 client code.

 #### Updating the Client

-You should also restart `lein figwheel` since our our dependencies have changed.

 First we need to modify the namespace form.
 Since we'll be using
 `om-sync` we clean up some things: